MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/service-how-setup-service-contracts.md

 2. Create a new service contract template.
 3. In the **No.** field, enter a number for the contract template.

-     Alternatively, if you have set up number series for contract templates in the **Service Mgt.
-Setup** window, you can press the Enter key to enter the next available contract template number.
+     Alternatively, if you have set up number series for contract templates on the **Service Mgt.
+Setup** page, you can press the Enter key to enter the next available contract template number.
 Fill in the other fields if appropriate.

 4. On the **Invoice** FastTab, fill in the **Serv.
 Contract Acc.
 Group Code** field, the **Invoice Period**, and so on.
 Fill in the other fields if appropriate.
 5. Choose the **Service Discounts** action to add contract discounts.